Temujin4480/LiveProjectCodeSummary/README.md

 ![Create With Notes](Images/Screenshot%20(18).png)

 The second part of the story was to allow users to use an edit function to change the notes.
-This required some changes to the edit method again in the Jobs controller.
+This required some changes to the edit method in the Jobs controller.

         public ActionResult Edit([Bind(Include = "JobIb,JobTitle,JobType,Active,Location,Manager,Details")] Job modelJob)
         {